U

 Transparent Breakdown

-• • Materials (itemized)
+• • Materials

-• • Labor time (complexity-based)
+• • Labor time by complexity

 • • QC checkpoints allocation

-• • Compliance & testing coordination
+• • Compliance and testing coordination

 Volume Optimization